Wildlife Photography Gear – Free Lesson 1: Learn about Gear

 Speed (Frames Per Second)

 I think my Nikon D610 does 6 frames per second.
 My Nikon D500 does 10.
 Sometimes a camera will go faster if it has the add-on battery grip – so check the specs and see if there’s a difference.
-You can add 1-2 frames per second with that extra battery grip.
+You can usually add 1-2 frames per second with that extra battery grip – not to mention an entire day’s worth of shooting.

 Camera Sensor Size